ngthienlinh/aln-tags-input/README.md

 This is tags input web component built using Stencil.
 It works in any major framework or with no framework at all.

-## Using this component
+## Install this component

 ### Ionic4 + angular
-- Run `npm install aln-tags-input --save`
+1. Run `npm install aln-tags-input --save`
-- Include the CUSTOM_ELEMENTS_SCHEMA in the modules that use the components
+2. Include the CUSTOM_ELEMENTS_SCHEMA in the modules that use the components
 ```ts
 import { BrowserModule } from '@angular/platform-browser';
 import { CUSTOM_ELEMENTS_SCHEMA, NgModule } from '@angular/core';